Study Support Services

 If you have any questions or would like more information, please do get in touch.

-Faraday is a Director of A Space to Thrive and a professionally qualified coach, mentor, and tutor with over 15 years of experience in education, coaching, and business, including running a non-profit.
-She supports students, professionals, business owners, and individuals in building confidence, developing skills, and creating meaningful change through warm, practical, person-centred support.
-She also has lived experience of being a DSA student at university.
+Our key coaches and tutors have supported students, professionals, business owners, and individuals in building confidence, developing skills, and creating meaningful change through warm, practical, person-centred support.
+Some also have lived experience as DSA students at university.

-• "Working with Faraday made such a positive difference to my life both in and out of university, reflected in my grades and increased my general self-confidence".
+• " Having study skills with made such a positive difference to my life both in and out of university, reflected in my grades and increased my general self-confidence".

 Harrison - Former Student